qiao/scroll-progress/README.md

 Scroll Progress
 ===============

-A small chrome extension which shows the scroll progress of the current page.
+A small chrome extension showing the scroll progress of current page.
 Useful when reading a looooooooooong article.

 Screenshot